JuditHalperin/eckeltricity/README.md

 Analyze household electricity consumption data and compare pricing plans.

-> *"They run off eckeltricity, do they?"* — Arthur Weasley
+> *"They run off eckeltricity, do they?
+Ah, yes, I can see the plugs.
+I collect plugs."* — Arthur Weasley

 ## Usage